chaitanyasachdeva13/inventory_management_python/README.md

 ### Description
-Inventory Management System using Python
+Inventory Management System using Python <br />
 This system will allow users to manage products, track inventory levels, and generate reports.